The addition of area rugs for hardwood floors serve both an ornamental and practical purpose.

 The portion of the floor covered by rugs may change color as well or appear darker than the floor that has been exposed to its environment.

-Therefore, we recommend moving area rugs periodically to help balance the aging process of your flooring.
+Therefore, we recommend moving area rugs for hardwood floors periodically to help balance the aging process of your flooring.

 Area Rug Pads